Henrymelendez/JetsProject/README.md

 ## Lessons Learned
 This one of the largest so far i have built one of my major design choices was to keep the main class clean of any method that did not display the menu or launch the application. i built the airfield fucntionalty into the airfield class to keep other classes clean i encapsulated a lot of the code.
 Keeping the Code DRY was a challenge as i reduced code to make it readable i have to make design choice to make it DRY.
+This project help me learn to draw out you application before writng any code on the IDE it was real eye opener.